-Packaging is the first thing consumers see when they approach a product of interest.
-It’s what they see, touch, feel and review to make their purchase decision.
+The packaging is the first thing consumers see when they approach a product of interest.
+It’s what they see, touch, feel, and review to make their purchase decision.
 At the same time, product packaging is the final opportunity for marketers to relay the brand’s message and visually convey their product is better than competitors.

 Computer-to-Plate (CTP) is one of the technologies that continue to be a driving factor affecting flexo with impressive benefits.

-The timing is also right for Extended Gamut (EG) flexo, a technology that has been around over 20 years, but has been limited to offset printing due to historic limitations of the flexo printing process.
-This is all changing due to better presses, plate-making equipment/practices and color itself.
+The timing is also right for Extended Gamut (EG) flexo, a technology that has been around for over 20 years but has been limited to offset printing due to historic limitations of the flexo printing process.
+This is all changing due to better presses, plate-making equipment/practices, and color itself.